tlauffs/CALVIN-SkillGPT/README.md

 # Calvin + skillGPT

-<p> This code uses models form the skillGPT repository:
+<p> This code uses models from the skillGPT repository:
   <a target="_blank" href="https://github.com/krishanrana/skillGPT/tree/distributional_SkillGPTh">skillGPT reposository</a>
 </p>
-<p> The repository has been modified to allow for training on the CALVIN dataset:</p>
+<p> The repository has been modified to allow for training on the CALVIN dataset.</p>
 <p> The CALVIN dataset can be found and downloaded from:
   <a target="_blank" href="https://github.com/mees/calvin/tree/main/dataset">CALVIN Datasets</a>
 </p>

 ## Setup
-To create a conda enviornment to run the code following these steps:
+To create a conda enviornment to run the code, follow these steps:

 * conda create -n calvcapenv python=3.11.4
 * conda activate calvcapenv
 * pip install -r requirements.txt

 ## Training and Evaluation

-Pre-requirements:
+### Pre-requirements:

-<p> Download CALVIN dataset you want to train on
+<p> Download the CALVIN dataset you want to train on:
   <a target="_blank" href="https://github.com/mees/calvin/tree/main/dataset">CALVIN Datasets</a>
 </p>